Signs of Being Under Federal Investigation

 What is a Federal Investigation?

-A federal investigation is the first step in the criminal justice process at the federal level.
-As a government contractor, or individual associated with the federal government, understand that agents from the Department of Justice or IG office (OIG) may have received a complaint that your company may have violated federal procurement laws and therefore has committed a crime.
 The complaint can come from an internal source, another contractor, or the contracting officer himself.
 A federal investigation, therefore, is the process where investigators try to find evidence that you or your company has committed a crime.
 The reality is that by the time you find out that you are under investigation by the federal government, law enforcement agencies already have a case built against you.
 Having top government contractor investigative lawyers on your side is critical at the beginning.
 See important information about cooperating and proffer agreements.

 Get Important Tips That Can Save You Hundreds of Thousands of Dollars.
-Learn the signs of being under federal investigation.
+Learn the signs of being under investigation.

-Whether you are a federal contractor, a government employee, or an individual associated with some level of federal involvement, you may be shocked to learn that you are under investigation by the federal government.
-When the feds decided to target you for an investigation involving federal contracts, they are common signs to watch out for ( see below).
+When the feds decide to target you for an investigation involving federal contracts, they are common signs to watch out for ( see below).
 The most common signs of being under investigation include talking to your friends, employees acting abnormally, and even an investigator leaving a business card on your door.

 There are various statutes of limitations for federal crimes.
 In the context of government contracting crimes, the primary goal would be to charge the contractor with crimes under the Federal False Claims Act, among others.
 As an example, a case must be filed within either six years of the FCA violation or three years from when the government knew or should have known of the violation.
 See Cochise Consultancy, Inc. v.
 U.S. ex rel.
 Hunt, a case that was decided by the Supreme Court, See also 31 USC 3731(b)(1),(2).